The stochastic encounter-mating model: Introduction

 The firing time distributions and the mating preference matrix are jointly referred to as the {\it encounter-mating (EM) law}.
-In this paper, we will consider the following EM laws: \begin{itemize} \item [(Def)] general firing times \& definite mating upon encounter (Section \ref{generalsection}); \item [(Poi)] Poisson firing times \& general mating preferences (Section \ref{poissonsection}); and \item [(Ber)] Bernoulli firing times \& general mating preferences (Section \ref{bernoullisection}). \end{itemize} See Subsection \ref{lagalug} for the definitions of the quantities and concepts that are of central interest to us in this paper.
-As we outline in Subsection \ref{literatur}, cases (Poi) and (Ber) are generalizations of models that have been previously introduced in the literature, whereas our main purpose in analyzing case (Def) is to unify and clarify the other two.
-See Subsection \ref{ourresults} for a summary of our results.
+In this paper, we will consider the following EM laws: \begin{itemize} \item [(Def)] general firing times \& definite mating upon encounter (Section \ref{generalsection}); \item [(Poi)] Poisson firing times \& general mating preferences (Section \ref{poissonsection}); \item [(Ber)] Bernoulli firing times \& general mating preferences (Section \ref{bernoullisection}). \end{itemize} As we outline in Section \ref{literatur}, cases (Poi) and (Ber) are generalizations of models that have been previously introduced in the literature, whereas our main purpose in analyzing case (Def) is to unify and clarify the other two.